 And remember, it doesn’t matter if those in your care use whatever it is you have given them in a different way.
 The important thing is that they enjoy having something to do.

-Please share your ideas and experiences.
+Please share your ideas and experiences in the Comments (Replies) below.
 Tell us your Important Lessons from an Alzheimer’s Caregiver so all of our readers can benefit from your wisdom.